Nuclear power in Spain: Nuclear power plants

 In 1964, Spain began construction on its first of three nuclear reactors and completed construction in 1968.

 This became the first commercial nuclear reactor.
 In the 1970s, Spain began construction on seven second generation reactors, but only completed five.
 A moratorium was enacted by the socialist government in 1983.
 Spain stopped the building of new nuclear power plants in 1984.

 The first generation of nuclear plants in Spain were all turnkey projects, including the José Cabrera Nuclear Power Plant and the Vandellòs Nuclear Power Plant.

 The second generation of plants were domestically built by companies including Empresarios Agrupados, INITEC and ENSA (Equipos Nucleares SA).
 Five of these were built.

 The third generation of Spanish plants (not to be confused with Generation III) includes the Trillo-1 and Vandellos-2.
 All of the other five units of this series were halted in the middle of construction after a moratorium stopping further construction passed in 1994.
 Capacity of the nuclear fleet has still increased since then due to power uprates.

-There are no plans for either expansion or accelerated closure of nuclear plants.
 A leak of radioactive material from the Ascó I nuclear power plant in November 2007 sparked protests.
 The country's government has pledged to shut down its eight nuclear reactors once wind and solar energy become viable alternatives such as in neighbouring country Portugal.

+In December 2023, the government announced its intention to phase out nuclear energy, starting with the decommissioning of the country's first nuclear reactor in 2027.
+The estimated cost for the complete decommissioning process is expected to be around €20.2 billion.